jkup/jonkuperman.com/content/blog/political-twitter-account-for-a-week/index.md

 I think I noticed a feeling of fatigue on the first day.
 The news cycle is endless, there is a lot to be anxious about and replying to accounts just begets more replies.
 I did have a couple of positive conversations with hardcore Trumpers where I feel like we honestly came to some common grounds.
 I got blocked by quite a few accounts (including 2 senators!).

 I'm going to stop using the account.
-It was an enjoyable outlet for a few days but something about Political Twitter is so noise heavy, so angry, so never ending that it's had a significant affect on me.
+It was an enjoyable outlet for a few days but something about Political Twitter is so noise heavy, so angry, so never ending that it's had a significant effect on me.

 ### Stage 4, I want to help build, not critique or convince